Knee Pain on the Front of Your Joint? Learn Why.

 Cause & Symptoms

-Tendonitis related knee pain typically occurs during periods of higher than usual, physical activity where the knees are constantly subjected to heavy loading.
+Tendonitis related knee pain typically occurs during and after periods of abnormally elevated physical activity.
+High-risk activities include running and jumping.
 Symptoms include tenderness to the touch and sharp localized pain on the front of your knee.
 While the root cause of tendonitis is still not fully understood, scientists believe it is the result of a failed healing response.1 This can be confirmed via diagnostic imaging using doppler ultrasound.
 Afflicted tendons display abnormal structural changes including increased thickness and a higher density of blood vessels (vascularity).4 There are three common subtypes of tendonitis that can affect your knees:

 - Quadriceps Tendonitis